thunderrabbit/barefoot_rob/content/books/slow-down/1506-day-21-ugh-so-tired-and-saw-a-rat-snake.md

 ---
-title: "Day 21 - Ugh so tired and saw a rat snake"
+title: "1506 Day 21 - Ugh so tired and saw a rat snake"
 tags: [ "2021", "book", "day-21", "may", "walk" ]
 author: Rob Nugen
 date: 2022-04-22T18:46:31+09:00